-(a) An amendment must be relevant to the motion and should: (i) refer the motion to an appropriate body or individual for consideration or re-consideration; (ii) leave out words; (iii) leave out words and insert or add others; (iv) insert or add words; as lon g as the effect of ii-iv is not to negate the motion. (b) Only one amendment may be moved and discussed at any one time.
-No furthe amendment may be moved until the amendment under discussion has been disposed of. (c) If an amendment is not carried, other amendments to the original motion may be moved. (d) If an amendment is carried, the motion as amended takes the place of the original motion.
-This becomes the substantive motion to which any further amendments are moved. (e) the ar an amendment has been carried, the Chairman of the Council will read out mended motion before accepting any further amendment or, if there are put it to the vote.
-Alteration n of Mo tion (a) uncillor may alter a motion of which he or she has given notice with the nt of the meeting.
-The meeting's consent will be signified without discussion.
+- (a) An amendment must be relevant to the motion and should: - (i) refer the motion to an appropriate body or individual for consideration or re-consideration; - (ii) leave out words; - (iii) leave out words and insert or add others; - (iv) insert or add words;

+as long as the effect of ii-iv is not to negate the motion.

+(b) Only one amendment may be moved and discussed at any one time.
+No further amendment may be moved until the amendment under discussion has been disposed of.

+- (c) If an amendment is not carried, other amendments to the original motion may be moved. - (d) If an amendment is carried, the motion as amended takes the place of the original motion.
+This becomes the substantive motion to which any further amendments are moved. - (e) After an amendment has been carried, the Chairman of the Council will read out the amended motion before accepting any further amendment or, if there are none, put it to the vote.